Tanmoy037/go-step-by-step/README.md

 # GO_STEP_BY_STEP
-I am sharing how I am learning go lang step by step, in this repository.
+I am sharing how I am learning golang step by step, in this repository.